base/base/docs/specs/interop/predeploys.md

 It is important to ensure that the source chain is in the dependency set of the destination chain, otherwise it is possible to send a message that is not playable.

-When a message fails to be relayed, only the timestamp at which it first failed along with its source chain id are stored.
-This is needed for calculation of the failed message's expiry.
-The source chain id is also required to simplify the function signature of `sendExpire`.

 A message is relayed by providing the [identifier](./messaging.md#message-identifier) to a `SentMessage` event and its corresponding [message payload](./messaging.md#message-payload).